Hills Supermarkets

-Hills Supermarkets, owned by H. Frederick Hill, was a New York based grocery store chain which was popular in the 1960s.
+Hills Supermarkets,was a New York based grocery store chain which was popular in the 1960s.
 In May 1977 it was sold as a subdivision of Pueblo International Inc., to Pantry Pride.

 Growth

 In March 1955 Hills Supermarkets leased 12000 sqft in the Pine Oaks Shopping Center at Boundary Avenue in North Massapequa, New York.
 The following month Hills signed a fifteen-year lease for a store to be located at the Hub Shopping Center, approximately one mile north of Amityville, New York.